athenageorgelas/-gitgeorgelas-/README.md

-Hi, I'm Athena Georgelas!
+Hi, my name is Athena Georgelas.
-I am a current student at Virginia Polytechnic and State University.
+I am a current sophomore at Virginia Tech.
-I study applied discrete mathematics and I have a minor in business.
+I study applied discrete mathematics and I am minoring in business.

-As of right now, I use C++, MATLAB, Java.
+As of right now, I mainly work with C++ and MATLAB.
-My next goal is to add Python to that list!
+However, I am self-studying Java and Python.

 How to reach me:

 email: athenasofg@gmail.com

-phone number: 571-253-4877
+phone: 571-253-4877